bonnieho/Hangman-game/README.md

 * a section for both the number of rounds *won* (as determined by individual names guessed correctly before the incorrect letters limit was exhausted) and the number of rounds *lost*;

-The javascript contains key events to listen for the letters that the players type.
-Parameters are specified so that non-letter characters and keys do not register as incorrectly chosen letters and thus counted against the player.
+The javascript contains key events to "listen" for the letters that the players type.
+Parameters are specified so that non-letter characters and keys do not register as incorrectly chosen letters and thus counted against the player's total.

-Once the player either wins or loses a round (guessing a random team name), the the game automatically choses another random team name out of the remaining array and begins a new round.
-Rounds proceed until all NHL team names in the array are guessed correctly.
+Once the player either wins (by correctly guessing a random team name) OR loses a round, the player is then notified of that status and then the game automatically choses another random team name out of the remaining array and begins a new round.
+Rounds proceed until all NHL team names in the original array are guessed correctly.